Cottagecore is a style that has been around for many years.

 1. Colors

-If you want to go for a cabin style, use more darker tones and if you would like to achieve a more airy and modern feel, opt for a lot of white and cream.
+If you want to go for a cabin style, use darker tones, and if you would like to achieve a more airy and modern feel, opt for a lot of white and cream.

 2. Natural Materials